Chiral superconductivity from parent Chern band and its non-Abelian generalization: Introduction

 The intertwinement of topology and correlations in graphene-based two-dimensional materials can lead to rich physics.
-Motivated by this, we propose a minimal model starting from a parent Chern band with quartic dispersion found in rhombohedral tetra-layer graphene~\cite{Han2024signatures}.
+Motivated by this, we propose a minimal model starting from a parent Chern band with quartic dispersion found in rhombohedral tetralayer graphene~\cite{Han2024signatures}.
 We consider the interplay between repulsive and attractive interactions among electrons.
 As a concrete example, we choose the Coulomb interaction as the repulsive interaction and the electron-phonon coupling as the attractive one, two of which are the most commonly discussed interactions in solids.
-Our self-consistent mean-field calculations show a rich phase diagram consists of metal, QAH crystal, chiral TSC, as well as the trivial gapped Bose-Einstein condensate (BEC).
+Note that the formation of the anomalous Hall crystal has been proposed in Ref.~\cite{Dong2025phonon}, breaking the translation symmetry explicitly and providing the possibility for electron-phonon coupling.
+Our self-consistent mean-field calculations show a rich phase diagram consisted of metal, AHC, chiral TSC, as well as the trivial gapped Bose-Einstein condensate (BEC).
 In particular, we show there exists a topological phase transition between TSC and BEC phases at zero temperature.
-Motivated by the recent experimental and theoretical studies of composite Fermi liquid~\cite{Lu2024Fractional,Zhou2023fractional,zhang2024vortex,dong2024anomalous,dong2024stability,dong2024theory,soejima2024anomalous}, we further provide a field theory analysis that extend our investigation for physical electrons moving under the Berry curvature to composite fermions coupled to dynamical gauge fields, and argue that a chiral spin liquid (CSL) phase~\cite{Kalmeyer1987,Kalmeyer1989,Savary2016quantum,zhou2017quantum,wang2022structure,kitaev2006anyons,Yao2007Exact,Yao2011Fermionic,szasz2020chiral} can emerge in the vicinity of the chiral TSC phase of the composite fermion~\cite{Son:2015}, i.e., the non-Abelian Moore-Read quantum Hall phase~\cite{Moore1991MR}.
-Our work shed light on investigating varies correlated topological phases in graphene-based materials.
+Motivated by the recent experimental and theoretical studies of composite Fermi liquid~\cite{Lu2024Fractional,Zhou2023fractional,zhang2024vortex,dong2024anomalous,dong2024stability,dong2024theory,soejima2024anomalous}, we further provide a field theory analysis that extend our investigation for physical electrons moving under the Berry curvature to composite fermions coupled to dynamical gauge fields, and argue that a chiral (pseudo-)spin liquid (CSL) phase~\cite{Kalmeyer1987,Kalmeyer1989,Savary2016quantum,zhou2017quantum,wang2022structure,kitaev2006anyons,Yao2007Exact,Yao2011Fermionic,szasz2020chiral} can emerge in the vicinity of the chiral TSC phase of the composite fermion~\cite{Son:2015}, i.e., the nonabelian Moore--Read quantum Hall phase~\cite{Moore1991MR}.
+Our work sheds light on investigating various correlated topological phases in graphene-based materials.